shanelindsay/shanelindsay.github.io/about.md

 I was born in Fiji.
 I have never been back, yet.

-I grew up in a village called Cottenham, outside of Cambridge.
+I grew up in a village called Cottenham, outside of Cambridge (on a small island on the coast of Europe).
 After which I lived in Hatfield, St. Albans, Brighton, York, Dundee and Hull.

-I have a wife, [whippet](https://www.facebook.com/media/set/?set=a.10155519003550461.1073741838.833460460&type=1&l=575527ce88), and a whippersnapper.
+I have a wife, whippet, and a whippersnapper.

 Also, two cats.

-## web presence
+## things on the web

 [Google plus](https://plus.google.com/+ShaneLindsayDr/)